Trade Centre 1

-Trade Centre 1 (االمركز التجاري الأول), aka Trade Centre First, is a locality in Dubai, United Arab Emirates.
+Trade Centre 1 (االمركز التجاري الأول), Trade Centre First, is a locality in Dubai, United Arab Emirates.
 Located in western Dubai, Trade Centre 1 forms the northern half of the commercial and residential district on Sheikh Zayed Road.
 The locality begins at Trade Centre Roundabout, at the intersection of Sheikh Zayed Road and route D 73 (Al Dhiyafa Road), and terminates at the 2nd Interchange (Defence Roundabout).

 Trade Centre 1 is made up almost entirely of high rises along Sheikh Zayed Road; a local road system similar to other localities in Dubai does not exist.
 However, a local road (15th Street) links Trade Centre 1 to Trade Centre 2.

 Trade Centre 1 is bordered to the north by Al Satwa, to the south by Trade Centre 2, to the west by Al Wasl and to the east by Al Jafilia.
 Important landmarks in Trade Centre 1 include The Fairmont Dubai, The Monarch Office Tower, Saeed Tower 2, Four Points by Sheraton and Shangri-La Hotel.